Skip to content

 This document explains how Unfault’s client-side components work.
 If you’re contributing to the CLI, core library, or VS Code extension, this context helps you understand where your changes fit.

-All parsing happens on your machine.
+Everything runs on your machine.
 The CLI and VS Code extension use the core library to parse source code and build a semantic graph.
-Only the graph structure (not your source code) goes to the API.
+The analysis crate then runs rules against that graph in-process.
+No source code, IR, or findings leave your machine.

 This architecture provides: